GodKnowss/GodKnowss.github.io/_posts/2025/2025-12-30-Purdue-Courseworks.md

   - Personal
 ---

-This is a post about the courses that I have taken or taking at Purdue.

 # Relevant Coursework

-Below is a list of courses that I have completed or enrolled at Purdue.
+Below is a list of courses I have completed or am currently taking at Purdue.

 ## Electrical and Computer Engineering